-According to a recent study by researchers at the Shahid Sadoughi University of Medical Sciences in Yazd, Iran, ginger lowers blood sugar levels.
+According to a study by researchers at the Shahid Sadoughi University of Medical Sciences in Yazd, Iran, ginger significantly lowers blood sugar levels.

-This study involved 88 people, all being middle aged, overweight and suffering with type-2 diabetes.
+This study involved 88 people, all middle-aged, overweight and suffering with type-2 diabetes.
 Further each participant had suffered the disease for at least 10 years.
-The research team gave one group 3 capsules daily containing 3 grams of ginger per capsule and 3 identical-looking placebo capsules to the second group, i.e. these capsules contained nothing that would have an effect on the outcome of the study.
+The research team gave one group 3 capsules of ginger daily containing 3 grams of ginger per capsule and 3 identical-looking placebo capsules were given to the control group (these capsules contained nothing that would have an effect on the outcome of the study).

-All members of both groups took their regular medicines throughout the trail period.
+All members of both groups took their regular medicines throughout the trial period.

-The critical outcome of the trail was that the group that took the ginger capsules saw a significant decrease in their blood sugar levels at the end of the 8 week trial.
+The critical outcome of the trial was that the group taking the ginger capsules saw a significant decrease in their blood sugar levels at the end of the 8 weeks.

 According to the American Diabetes Association, fasting blood sugar levels for people with diabetes should range between 70 and 130 mg/dl.
-But by a quirk of fate the group that took the ginger were at 171 and significantly higher than the placebo group at 136.
+In the research, the group that took the ginger were at 171 at the outset and significantly higher than the placebo group at 136.
 Both groups ended up around the 130-135 mark.
-This equates to a circa 23% reduction in sugar blood levels for the ginger takers!!
+This equated to a 23% reduction in sugar blood levels for the ginger takers.

 A word of warning from Chris Woollams: Ginger may conflict with some blood clotting medications.